univention/ucsschool-kelvin-rest-api/doc/readme.rst

 Developer docu for building the UCS\@school Kelvin REST API
 ===========================================================

-The Univention style is brought in by the git submodule ``sphinx-univention``.

 HTML is built using a Docker container with Sphinx: https://github.com/keimlink/docker-sphinx-doc

 Initial docs